 Protect our trails

-Last but not least, if you pack it in, pack it out.
-Let’s keep our trails natural, beautiful and protected for all to enjoy!
-Don’t litter, leave trash or destroy public or private property.
+Finally, if you pack it in, pack it out.
+Let’s keep our trails natural, beautiful, and protected for all to enjoy!
+Don’t litter, leave trash, or destroy public or private property.
 Many alpine summits are protected fragile lands, so stay on marked trails and follow posted signs for any closures and restrictions.
-Tread Lightly and enjoy.
+Tread Lightly and enjoy it.

-Take your time, sit down and take frequent breaks to adjust and enjoy the scenery.
+Take your time, sit down, and take frequent breaks to adjust and enjoy the scenery.
 Your first ascent shouldn’t be a world record attempt not will you get any brownie points for having the fastest time.
 Have fun, be friendly and be safe.
-Don’t forget to take lots of pictures so you can share them with us in comments below or on our forum.
+Don’t forget to take lots of pictures so you can share them with us in the comments below.
 We would love to hear about your first trip hiking a 14er!
 Please let us know what worked for you below!